RashidAwan11/WorthKnow-GitHub/content/knowledge-base/james-cromwell-net-worth-bio-wiki-age-family-friends-height-salary.md

 ## **James Cromwell Height:**

 James Cromwell height is 6 feet 7 inches (2.01 m) and weight is 194 Lbs(88 kg).

+**Also Read About the Net Worth of: <a href="https://worthknow.com/steve-harvey-family-net-worth-bio-age-family-height-house-home-address-phone-number-email/" target="_blank" rel="noopener">Steve Harvey</a>**

 ![James Cromwell Net Worth And Biography](/uploads/james-cromwell-net-worth-.webp)